|

 A few years later, I got my first try at 600 yard targets in the Marine Corps - at Paris Island.
 I was astounded to see how far away those 600 yard targets

-My previous long range shooting experience also helped realize that a high degree of long range accuracy was only possible when the
+My previous long range experience helped me understand that long range accuracy was only possible when the exact distance to every target was

-exact distance to every target was known.
-The military the targets were always perfectly round black dots on a white background, and the distance was
+known.
+The military targets were always uniform round black centers on a white background, and the distance was always the known.
+After learning

-There would be no more bright, symmetrical, crisp looking targets.
-Not to mention, they would probably be moving and shooting back.
+more bright, symmetrical, crisp looking targets.
+Not to mention, they would usually be moving and probably shooting back.

 and 600 yards.
 But what if your target is somewhere between 300 and 600 yards?
 If you don't know the exact distance to your target, you may be